amandavisconti/literaturegeek/_posts/2016-07-21-dlf-digital-humanities-what-why-how.md

 ![]({{ site.baseurl }}/assets/DH_DLFtalk/Slide37.png)

-Here are some of the good places to read about and publish in DH:
+Here are some of the good places to read about and publish in DH *(note: resources linked in this section are very much non-exhaustive as there are lots more places to read/share/do DH, but this blog represents a time-limited talk rather than an exhaustive resource—see [this](https://t.co/mswEpAIS9K) for more stuff!):*

 * [DH Now](http://digitalhumanitiesnow.org/) is an aggregator of DH online content; I use it to hear about new blog posts on DH topics, but it also aggregates DH events, CFPs, and job openings.
 You can follow via [Twitter](https://twitter.com/dhnow) or RSS feed.
 But DH now isn’t just a good way to hear about DH, it’s a good place to get started in DH social media.
 You can [volunteer as an editor of DH Now](http://digitalhumanitiesnow.org/editors-corner/volunteer/), which means that during a specific week you’ll curate a feed of incoming content from [a huge set of DH blogs and websites](http://digitalhumanitiesnow.org/subscribed-feeds/), and recommend the best stuff for sharing.
 This is a great way to get an overview of who you might want to follow on Twitter or who’s doing work related to your interests.
 * Another option is [The Programming Historian](http://programminghistorian.org/lessons/) website (*I should note that I’ve just joined the site’s editorial team last week because I like the project so much—so I’m biased, but for a good reason*). *The Programming Historian* offers peer-reviewed, novice-friendly lessons on DH tools and methods; it’s not only pitched at the right place for someone who wants to learn a skill but doesn’t already know other digital methods; each lesson tries to explain why a humanities researcher might want to use the tool, and how.
 In addition to being a good place for learning, it’s also [a place to do peer-reviewed publication of DH lessons and tutorials](http://programminghistorian.org/contribute).
 If you need peer-reviewed pieces for promotion or tenure in your job, this can be a way to get credit for skills you already know, while at the same time mentoring others you want to learn those skills.